PranavGrandhi/GPU_Accelerated_Vector_Indexing/README.md

 ## Configurable Parameters

-- **Top K Centroids**: The user can modify the number of top centroids by changing the value passed to the `pretrained()` function in the `main()` function of `IVF.cpp`.
-- **Top K Closest Matches**: Adjust the number of closest elements matched by modifying the relevant parameter in `IVF.cpp`.

-## Compilation and Execution

-To compile and run the program on a CUDA-enabled machine:
 The following arguments need to be passed to the executable:
 1. n_probe: Value from 1 to 128 which denotes how many top clusters can be chosen in the coarse search to do the fine search in
 2. Which kernel mode: This defines which cuda kernel will run.
 It can either be "Atomic", or "NonAtomic".
 These are the 2 different types of kernels we use to compute the coarse and fine search